 Three Types of Craving Triggers

 Cravings occur because they are evoked by certain cues.
 An addict will likely have dozens or even hundreds of cues, but a select few of those cues will inspire cravings that are especially powerful or strong; the cues that inspire these exceptionally-strong cravings are called triggers.
 There are three main types of triggers: environmental triggers, re-exposure triggers, and stress triggers.
-Environmental triggers are, as suggested by the name, are external and situational, including the places, people, objects, and situations that induce strong cravings.
+Environmental triggers are, as suggested by the name, external and situational, including the places, people, objects, and situations that induce strong cravings.

 This might include a certain friend’s house where one frequently used drugs, a favorite bar where one often got intoxicated, or a person with whom one frequently used mind-altering substances.
 Re-exposure triggers are when those in recovery are brought into extremely close proximity to alcohol, drugs, and/or substance abuse, causing intense cravings since the substances to which they were addicted are within reach.